 With their passion leading the way, they achieved their goal, creating a space that celebrates everything there is to love about their hometown.
 Their dining area is New Orleans all the way, as is their quality service, which makes everyone feel right at home in an instant.
 Upon arrival, you can choose between cozy seats right up at the edge of the bar or the many tables across the rest of the restaurant space.

-Even though many of their dishes are a unique twist on traditional recipes, they all give nod to all the unique culinary influences behind downhome Cajun cooking.
+Even though many of their dishes are a unique twist on traditional recipes, they all give a nod to all the unique culinary influences behind downhome Cajun cooking.
 As you browse through the menu, you will love their take on crawfish cakes, blackened chicken breast, and po’boys galore.

-Their most popular menu items include:
+Their most popular menu items at Dat Cajun Place include:

 Cajun dining experiences are never complete without fried Boudin Balls to start everything off.
 They make this classic appetizer using pork and rice mixed with a truly authentic spice mix.
-Then, they roll the mixture into balls, coat in batter, and fry them to a rich golden brown.
+Then, they roll the mixture into balls, coat them in batter, and fry them to a rich golden brown.
 Their signature Voodoo Sauce brings it all together, making it a truly memorable dining experience.

 Gator Bites Po’boy